-Fig. 19-Torsion Bar Suspension CHRYSLER SERVICE MANUAL All Chrysler cars have a balanced deck lid, made possible by a new torsion bar hinge mechanism.
-Lifting deck lid is accomplished with a finger tip - the weight of heavy lid is counterbalanced in all positions by spring tension of two torsion bars.
-(See Fig. 18.)
-The torsion bars are long, small diameter steel bars, that are free at one end and anchored to support bracket at other.
-(See Fig. 20.)
-A roller sleeve on free end, operates against a "cam contour" on back face of hinge.
-(See Fig. 19.)
-As deck lid is raised, action of rollers against hinges causes bars to twist, exerting a torsional spring resistance that balances lid.
-To permit adjustment of torsion bar tension, four slots are located in each support plate, as shown in Figure 20.
+Fig. 24-Deck Lid Torsion Bar slots are located in each support plate on Chrysler Models, as shown in Figure 25.
 To adjust rod tension, insert slot in Tool C-3445, behind lower rod, roll tool forward to disengage lower rod from bracket.
-Be sure and prop deck lid in wide open position before changing adjustment, to avoid personal injury in case lid should drop.
+Be sure to prop deck lid in wide open position before changing adjustment, to avoid personal injury in case lid should drop.
 Bend rod toward front of car to lessen tension and toward rear to increase tension.
 When lid has been adjusted correctly, lid should hold any position when released.
 The torsion bar roller ends are lubricated at factory and should require no further lubrication.
-However, if a new torsion bar has been installed, coat roller sleeve with Lubriplate.
-To remove a torsion bar for replacement, refer to Figure 20, and proceed as follows:
+If a new torsion bar, however, has been installed, coat roller sleeve with Lubriplate.
+To remove torsion bar for replacement, re-